muennix/IbHandler/README.md

 or create the contract by calling ib.ext.Contract() directly

-Now, let's buy 100 stocks Google with a limit price of $714.23.
+Now, let's buy 100 shares of Google with a limit price of $714.23.

 	mxh.place_limitorder(contract,100,714.23,"BUY")